jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

 a good position.
 I will give more details about how to get that to work in [part 4], since my experiment was Linux-specific.

+### [Razer Kiyo]

+*August 2020: I got a Razer Kiyo when they got back in stock, because I needed an extra cam and I was curious about the LED ring feature.*

+The video quality on the Kiyo is pretty good (consistent with the C920s and the Streamcam).
+However, the LED ring is quite underwhelming.
+Sure, it's better than nothing;
+but the light is not very flattering, especially compared to what I get with the key lights.
+I imagine that it could be useful when traveling, to have a good webcam without carrying a separate light?

 ## Monitors